Saido Berahino reveals key to Burundi's success at Afcon | Goal.com

 Saido Berahino reveals key to Burundi's success at Afcon

-Saido Berahino believes that unity will be key to Burundi’s success at the 2019 Africa Cup of Nations.
+Saido Berahino believes that unity will be key to Burundi’s success at the 2019 Africa Cup of Nations (Afcon).

 The East African country qualified for their first ever Afcon as runners-up in their qualifying group behind Mali.